Swaminathan: My hero, my mentor

 My career advanced—not to anything like the heights of Swaminathan, but to the point where I gained a public profile as a crop scientist who has called for India and other developing countries to embrace the promise of biotechnology in food production.

 Swaminathan joined me in advocating for Bt cotton, which is now overwhelmingly preferred by Indian farmers for its ability to defeat pests and improve yields.
-I’m sad that he was less encouraging of GM brinjal (also known as eggplant).
+I’m sad that he was less encouraging of GM brinjal (aussi connu comme l'aubergine).
 This remains an essential technology for India’s future.

 Yet this reluctance does not detract from his accomplishment.
 Without him, we wouldn’t even be able to think about the possibility of GM crops.